GSA/digitalgov.gov/content/posts/2016/02/2016-02-25-bringing-agile-inside.md

 **PROBLEM UNDERSTANDING**: The proposal’s understanding and explanation of the problem that needs to be solved.

 **CUSTOMER NEED**: The proposal’s understanding of the customers that the project serves.
-Ideas are scored and grouped into 3 categories:
+Ideas are scored and grouped into 3 topics:

   1. Moving forward/being funded
   2. More information is needed, or the project needs to be re-scoped, or